speechtype

 Imperative for performance

-During active speech, emphasis is applied imperatively via applySpeechType — bypassing React state and re-renders entirely.
+During active speech, startSpeechType handles each boundary event directly — updating span styles without touching React state or triggering re-renders.
 The boundary event fires, the span style changes, and the frame is painted.
 No scheduling, no batching delay.

 React or vanilla JS